Top Google rankings are a pinnacle of online business success.

-- Research extensively on the topic, including research studies
+- Extensively research the topic, including research studies.

-- Identify the keywords you can target using the strategies I’ve shared with you in this post
+- Identify the keywords to target using the strategies I shared with you in this post.

 You can improve it like this:

-Contact the blog owners you mentioned in your post and ask them to check it out.
-Hopefully, you’ll get a handful of authority sites to link back to you and your ranking will soon improve.
+Contact the blog owners that you mentioned in your post and ask them to check it out.
+Hopefully, you’ll get a handful of authority sites to link back to you.

-However, knowing the right keywords to target is of utmost importance.
-That’s the basis for keyword analysis.
+However, knowing the right keywords to target is of the utmost importance.
+That’s the basis of keyword analysis.